 I recently purchased an AKAI MPK mini play MIDI keyboard/synthesizer.
 It’s basically the same as a keyboard, but rather than for typing text you use it to play music.
 To actually type a document with a regular keyboard you need a text editor.
 It’s the same with a MIDI keyboard, to play actual music you need software.

 The AKAI MPK mini play comes with some full software (Hybrid synthesizer for example) but the main DAW software is a function limited version.
 This type of software normally allows you to record one instrument on top of another (drum > bass > melody) but the AKAI limited version only allows one of those ‘layers’.

-However!
-A cool feature if this particular model is that you’re also able to use it as a stand alone instrument.
+Side note: A cool feature if this particular model (the mini PLAY)is that you’re also able to use it as a stand alone instrument.
 It comes with a number of instruments and drum kits built-in.
 For me this was important because my daughter also needed a keyboard to practice for music lessons at school.

 Making hardware and software work together

 The MIDI keyboard itself is plug-and-play.
 Connect it to USB and Windows 10 will recognize it.
 It took me hours to make it play nice with the accompanying software however.
 For example the physical drum pads on the device did not correspond with the drum pads in the software.
 To fix that you’d need to program the keyboard.
 But fortunately I was not the only one running into this problem and a nice person shared his settings into a file that I was simply able to load into the software for programming the keys on the keyboard.

 I was now able to load a ‘drum kit’ and play it by tapping the drum pads on the MPK mini play.
 However as mentioned this function limited software was really limited so I decided to buy a ‘DAW’.
 This is what this type of software is called and it’s short for Digital Audio Workstation.
 I settled for ‘Ableton Live’.